MacJediWizard/JAMF-Function-to-Check-LDAP-User-with-API/README.md

 	$5 -eq Your JAMF API Username
 	$6 -eq Your JAMF API Password

-### To test or use without using JAMF Policy you can just send 3 empty arguments
+### To test or use without using JAMF Policy.
-to the script.
+Just send 3 empty arguments to the script.
 See example below.

 	(e.g. Function-to-Check-LDAP-User-with-API.sh empty1 empty2 empty3 $4 $5 $6)